-&lt;sup>39 If underlying offense is in M 6 or M 7, the conspiracy is in the same offense severity group.
-If underlying offense is in M 8 or M 9, the conspiracy is in the same offense severity group.
+49 If underlying offense is in M 6 or M 7, the conspiracy is in the same offense severity group.
+50 If underlying offense is in M 8 or M 9, the conspiracy is in the same offense severity group.
+51 The maximum statutory penalty may not exceed 15 years or the maximum penalty prescribed for the underlying offense, whichever is lower.
+52 See §§ 2.1 and 2.2.2 for the severity level and scoring of accessory convictions.